cybersafety

 STEPS Continued

-3. Create a list of 5-10 statements similar or the same as those in the data chart.
+Step 3.
+Create a list of five to ten statements similar to those in the data chart.

 • Digitally using a Google Form, you email to individuals, a Spreadsheet you share.